zhpinkman/robust-prototype-learning/PBN_CNN/README.md

     --num_labels 2
 ```

 ## Pretrained model weights

 Models will be saved in the directory `src/checkpoints/`.
-In case you wanted to use the model that we have trained, you can put them in the same directory.
+All pretrained model weights are available upon request.
+Please contact the authors for the pretrained model weights.